 This remote group of barren islands are rich in history, relatively untouched by civilization and commercialism, and offer the best of everything in the tropics: snorkeling, diving, fishing, birdwatching, and sunsets.
 It’s a nature lover’s paradise and a history buff’s dream.
 Stories of hurricanes, shipwrecks, buried treasure, and pirates make the place feel like it’s right out of Robinson Crusoe or Treasure Island.

-OFF-GRID NATIONAL PARK
+AN OFF-GRID NATIONAL PARK

 Made up of seven small islands, the Dry Tortugas are located 70 miles west of Key West and 90 miles north of Cuba at the northwest entrance to the Florida Straits.
 Its coral reefs, abundant with marine life, are the end of the Florida Reef system, the third largest reef in the world.
 Stretching 221 miles along the state’s southeast coast from Key Biscayne, these reefs end within a few miles of the Gulf Stream where the Gulf of Mexico, Atlantic Ocean, and the Caribbean Sea collide.